robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Add Error Code
 --------------

-Devices can choose to notify the Internet of Things Foundation device management server about changes in their error status.
+Devices can choose to notify the IoT Platform device management server about changes in their error status.

 Topic
 ~~~~~~~